Whitney-Chu/eBayAuctions/README.md

 ![alt text](dt1.PNG)

-he decision tree with only the significant predictors is as follows:
+The decision tree with only the significant predictors is as follows:

 ![alt text](dt2.PNG)